Foie gras: Injury

 Lesions can occur on the sternum of the birds due to necrosis of the skin.
 This is observed more frequently in birds reared in cages rather than on the floor.
 The prevalence is higher in Mulard ducks (40–70%) compared to under 6% in Muscovy ducks.
 This is due to the larger pectoralis profundus major and minor muscles in Muscovy ducks compared to Mulards.
 The relatively new Mulard breed used in foie gras production seems more prone to developing lesions in the area of the sternum when kept in small cages and to bone breakage during transport and slaughter.

 Where ducks are fattened in group pens, it has been suggested that the increased effort required to capture and restrain ducks in pens might cause them to experience more stress during force-feeding.
 Injuries and fatalities during transport and slaughter occur in all types of poultry production; fattened ducks are more susceptible to conditions such as heat stress.

 Enlarged liver

 Foie gras production results in the bird's liver being swollen.
 In some ducks, liver size changes seasonally, increasing by as much as 30% to 50%, with more pronounced changes in females.
-However, foie gras production enlarges the livers ten times (or 1,000%) their normal size.
+However, foie gras production enlarges the livers ten times their normal size.
 This impairs liver function due to the obstruction of blood flow and expands the abdomen, making it difficult for the birds to breathe.
 Death occurs if the force-feeding is continued.